Special occasions

 Instructions

 - Melt butter in a deep pot on low heat.
-Add vermicelli noodles and parch it until some of the noodles become brown, this will happen fast so do not walk away from the stove.
+Add vermicelli noodles and toast it until some of the noodles become brown, about 3-4 minutes.
+This will happen fast so do not walk away from the stove.

-- Once some of the noodles are brown, add all the milk, extracts, and spices, add the water.
+- Once some of the noodles are brown, add the water, whole milk, extracts, and spices.

-- The mixture will look dried out, the liquid would have absorbed, if the mixture coats the back of a spoon thickly without dripping, then add condensed milk at this time.
-Stir to mix in then remove from heat and pour into a dish.
+- When the mixture coats the back of a spoon thickly without dripping, then add condensed milk (if using) at this time.
+Stir to mix, then remove from heat and pour into a dish.

 - Let this sit out for a couple hours to firm up, or you can put it into the refrigerator to firm up faster.
 Cut and enjoy.